-The Trapper is the very first Killer that was introduced when Dead by Daylight first released back in 2016, so it makes sense that we’d start off our Killer Guide with its most iconic, original character.
-With The Cenobite Killer (AKA Hellraiser) now available in Dead by Daylight Chapter 21, we don’t doubt that a ton of new fans will be heading to the asymmetrical horror game in order to introduce themselves to the game’s mechanics.
+The Trapper is the very first Killer that was introduced when Dead by Daylight was first released back in 2016.
+So it makes sense that we'd start off our Killer Guide with its most iconic and original character.
+With The Cenobite Killer (AKA Hellraiser) now available, as well as the newest Killer, Ridley Scott's Alien, we don’t doubt that a ton of new fans will be heading to the asymmetrical horror game in order to introduce themselves to the game’s mechanics.

 What better time to teach new fans about The Trapper, as well as the other Killers in Dead by Daylight?
 To understand The Trapper and how best to use him effectively, you’ll first have to understand his power, add-ons, and perks - so keep reading!